AahilShaikh/AahilShaikh/README.md

 # Hello!
 ---
-- 👀 I’m interested in Machine Learning, Web and Mobile development
+- 👀 I’m interested in Machine Learning, mobile and linux development.

 ### Connect with me: